fanjingfang/DAWV/README.md

 # DAWV
-The codes for our paper 'Complexity approach reveals global teleconnections of the dynamic Arctic weather variability'
+The codes for our paper "Arctic weather variability and connectivity".